-Design, UX, and a bit of art direction for a messaging app designed to break down the barriers in communication
+Design and UX for a messaging app designed to break down the barriers in communication

 That was the question from my friend and entrepreneur Stefan Djordjevic one evening after a workout.
 The plan was to rent a house and dive into a weekend hackathon designing and building as much as we could of Chicken, a messaging app concept he'd been developing for a while.

 Chickens are exceptionally social creatures, a fact that was new to me, and the idea was to create a video messaging app that bypassed all the popular filters and editing and got straight to the point.
 So on a Friday night in late May 2019 we crammed a handful of designers, developers, and marketers into the living room of an east Austin house and got to work.
 My role was handling the user experience of the app as well as designing the UI and offering art direction support, and attempting a project like this in a weekend proved to be a fun challenge.

 As the goal was to create something different than other messaging apps were currently providing, we started off with a casual competitive analysis discussion to clarify our concept and determine the primary features we wanted to include in the project.
 We landed on the idea that Chicken would initally focus solely on video messaging with no editing or text messaging capabilities, with the goal of promoting the idea that it would provide authentic communication with no ability to filter or edit your message.
 We also discussed ways to potentially gamify the app by doing things like keeping track of points and rewarding users for streaks of messages.
 After that the art director and I started brainstorming and sketched identity concepts for a few hours, landing on a logo that combined ideas from designs we'd each created, before heading home to recharge before picking back up on Saturday.